Live Tax-Free All Year Round in Any of These Cities

 If you don’t mind the cold and the rain Dublin is a good choice.
 Ireland benefits from the ‘remittance’ tax system.
 This means you only pay tax on money remitted to Ireland as income.
-If you plan your affairs properly the amount of tax you pay can be kept to a bare minimum.
-Dublin is a bustling capital city, full of shops, bars and restaurants.
+If you plan your affairs properly, the amount of tax you pay can be kept to a bare minimum.
+Dublin is a bustling capital city full of shops, bars, and restaurants.
 Because of the low corporation tax rates

-Dublin has become the European headquarters for many multi-national companies.
+Dublin has become the European headquarters for many multinational companies.
 This has pushed up prices of property in Dublin.
-If you’re looking for a European base with a friendly welcome Dublin is not a bad choice.
+If you’re looking for a European base with a friendly welcome, Dublin is not a bad choice.

 Panama City, Panama

 Panama is located South of Costa Rica.
 Panama City is the most developed city in Central America.
 It has a well-developed financial system.
 The local currency is the US dollar.
 English is widely spoken in Panama City.
 The city has everything that you’d expect to find in a large city anywhere in the world.
-Panama is a territorial tax country so there’s no tax on any income from outside Panama.
+Panama is a territorial tax country, so there’s no tax on any income from outside Panama.
 Because of its location Panama has excellent transport links with both North and South America.
 You can be in Miami in around 2 hours.

-Bangkok is another Asian choice as one of our best cities to live in the world.
+Bangkok is another Asian choice as one of the best cities to live in the world.
 Bangkok is a large and busy city in the heart of Asia.
-What’s less well known is that you can live in Thailand tax free.
+What’s less well-known is that you can live in Thailand tax free.
 Thailand benefits from a special residency program.
 The Thailand Elite Visa is a VIP residency program open to anybody.
 As well as receiving the right to live in Thailand for up to 20 years they offer other benefits such as fast track through Bangkok Airport and various discount programs.

 Almost anywhere can be a tax haven if you plan your affairs properly.
 You could live in multiple cities throughout the year and never become a resident in any of them.
 The cities we selected above are great for year-round living.
-Any one could qualify as one of the best cities in the world to live.
+Anyone could qualify as one of the best cities in the world to live.